SajixInc/mysqltomongodb/README.md

 ## Use Cases

- here are a few use cases where you may want to convert data from SQL instance to MongoDB Instance using Flask:
+  By using this case you may want to convert data from SQL instance to MongoDB instance using Flask:

-- from Server Sql to Local MongoDB
-- from Local sql to Server MongoDB
+- from Local sql to Local MongoDB
-- from Server sql to Server MongoDB

-In all of these use cases, Flask and the pymongo library provide a powerful and flexible way to manipulate Sql data and transfer it between instances.
+  In these use case, Flask and the pymongo library provide a powerful and flexible way to manipulate Sql data and transfer it between instances.

-## Summary
- some cases we have the data in server, but not in the local <br />in that time it is very useful to take the data from <br /> server database into local database <br /> Technologies we are using here Python,Flask,HTML

 # MySQL to Mongodb